-- a.
+a.
 Monitoring requirements for systems using filtration treatment.
 In addition to monitoring required by 43.5(4), a PWS subject to this rule that provides conventional filtration treatment or direct filtration must conduct continuous turbidity monitoring for each individual filter using an approved method in 43.5(4) "a"(1).
 Turbidity must be monitored according to a written turbidity protocol approved by the department and audited for compliance during sanitary surveys.
 Major elements of the protocol shall include, but are not limited to: sample measurement location; calibration method, frequency, standards, method of verification, and verification frequency; and data collection, recording frequency, and reporting.
 PWSs must calibrate turbidimeters at least every 90 days with a primary standard.
 The calibration of each turbidimeter used for compliance must be verified at least once per week with a primary standard, secondary standard, the manufacturer's proprietary calibration confirmation device, or by a department-approved method.
-If the verification is not within plus or minus 0.05 NTU for measurements of less than or equal to 0.5 NTU, or within plus or minus 10 percent of measurements greater than 0.5 NTU, then the turbidimeter must be recalibrated.
-Systems must record the results of individual filter monitoring every 15 minutes. - b.
+If the verification is not within plus or minus b.
 Failure of the continuous turbidity monitoring equipment.
 If there is a failure in the continuous turbidity monitoring equipment, a system must conduct grab sampling every four hours in lieu of continuous monitoring until the turbidimeter is repaired and back online.
 A system has a maximum of five working days after failure to repair the equipment, or else it is in violation.